TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 <img src="images/esp32_devkitc_v4_usb_t.png" width="40%" height="40%" />

 Next to the *USB connector*, a *Silicon Labs CP2102* chip provides a *USB-to-UART* bridge, capable of speeds up to 3 Mbps.
-This chip may require [manual driver installation](#manual-driver-installation) for your computer to recognize it.
+This chip may require [manual driver installation](https://done.land/components/microcontroller/families/esp/esp32/classicesp32/esp32devkitcv4/#manual-driver-installation) for your computer to recognize it.

 <img src="images/esp32_devkitc_v4_regulator_t.png" width="50%" height="50%" />

+> [!NOTE]
+> Some vendors have replaced the *CP2102* by a more common *CH340* which typically does not require additional drivers to be installed.

 ### Power Supply

 The board offers three *mutually exclusive* ways to power it:

 1. **USB:** Use *5V USB*, which is internally converted to *3.3V*.
 2. **5V/GND Pins:** Connect an external power supply to the *5V* and *GND* pins.
 This input also passes through the onboard voltage regulator, similar to the USB method.
+You can supply voltage in the range of *4.75-7.0V* (unless your board uses a different voltage regulator).
 3. **3.3V/GND Pins:** Supply *3.3V* directly to the *3.3V* and *GND* pins.
 This method bypasses the voltage regulator and powers the microcontroller directly.
-It is the most energy-efficient method but also the riskiest.
-If your external supply does not consistently deliver regulated voltage between *3.0V* and *3.6V*, it may damage the board and/or microcontroller.
+When you power the board this way, the power LED will not turn on.
+This is the most energy-efficient method but also the riskiest: if your external supply does not consistently deliver regulated voltage between *3.0V* and *3.6V*, it can easily damage the board and/or microcontroller.

 > [!CAUTION]
 > Always use **only one** of the three power methods listed above.
 Never power the board through both an external supply and *USB* simultaneously.
 The most common mistake is supplying power through the *5V* or *3.3V* pins while connecting the board to a computer via *USB cable* for firmware uploads.
 To avoid damage: disconnect the external power supply during firmware uploads **-or-** use a *USB connector* that can disable its power lines like in the picture below.